analogjs/analog/apps/docs-app/docs/features/routing/content.md

 ### Using A Resolver For Metatags

+In your route configuration, you can use the `RouteMeta` object to resolve meta tags for a route.
+This is done by assigning the `postMetaResolver` function to the `meta` property.

-The `postMetaResolver` function is responsible for fetching the meta tags for a post.
-This function should return an array of meta tags.
-Here's an example:
+Below is an example of using a `postMetaResolver` function that fetches the meta tags for a post.
+This function returns an array of meta tags.

 ```ts
 export const postMetaResolver: ResolveFn<MetaTag[]> = (route) => {